caoimheruddy/webServiceTeamT/README.md

 Withdrawal - For withdrawal, the bank customer can specify the amount to withdraw and the card that will be credited.

-Balance  - The customer can request a balance on any account at any time.